temporarily-permanent/temporarily-permanent.github.io/New_Resume.md

 **HASHING**
 ~ own research
 ~ 5 weeks
-- comprehended the SHS specification and implemented the hashing algoritm "SHA-1"
+- studied the SHS specification and implemented the SHA-1 hashing algoritm
 - created a practical implementation in the form of a hash table